 - Between November and February 1st of each year, to be considered for any institutional scholarship including departmental scholarships, University of Nevada, Reno students must complete the scholarship application in MyNEVADA: go to Student Center, Supplemental Forms, Scholarship Application.

-If you have additional questions about the terms of your scholarship, please contact Julia McMillin at firstname.lastname@example.org.
+If you have additional questions about the terms of your scholarship, please contact Julie McMillin at firstname.lastname@example.org.

-The College of Engineering offers graduate research assistantships for new and continuing doctoral students.
+The College of Engineering offers differential fee research assistantships for new and continuing doctoral students.

 Both incoming and current Ph.D. students are eligible to apply for an assistantship.
 Your faculty advisor must provide matching funds ($13,000).
-Faculty advisors will need to submit a letter of nomination, including the ability to match the funds, by March 30, 2018 to Indira Chatterjee (email@example.com) and Sam Di Muzio ( firstname.lastname@example.org).
+Due date for the application will be announced each year by the Dean's office.

 Assistantships are for two semesters.